vaab/tryton-documentation/developer_guide/debugging.rst

     a method on a list of ids, you need to detect which instance made the method crash.
-    This can easily be achieved by printing the method arguments at the top of the call / the itertion values at the start of a loop.
+    This can easily be achieved by printing the method arguments at the top of the call / the iteration values at the start of a loop.
 Another option would be a try / except around the bad line.
   * Once you can design a test that you are confident allows you to detect the problem's context, you can exhaustively use print to get all the context